prateek041/learning/ebpf/ebpf-monitoring/elf.md

 title: "Everything about ELF"
 ---

+When working with **eBPF(Extended Berkeley Packet Filter)**, understanding ELF files is a game changer.
+In fact, when working with any binary file in a UNIX based system, understanding inner workings of **ELF** can give you an edge.

+There are a few things when it comes to working with eBPF:

+- **Custom Sections in eBPF**: eBPF programs use ELF files with special sections to organise their parts.
+  - `prog`: Hold the eBPF bytecode (the instructions that run in the kernel).
+  In C, you tag this with `SEC("prog")` macro provided by `libbpf`, to tell the compiler where your program goes.
+  - `.maps`: Defines eBPF maps, which are like shared storage spaces between the kernel and the user-space code.
+  - Tools like `bpftool` or `libbpf` read these sections to load the program and set up maps correctly.

+- **Specifying Tracepoints and System Calls with `SEC`**: In eBPF, the `SEC` macro isn't just for generic programs, it lets you hook into specific kernel events like `tracepoints` or `system calls`.
+For example:
+  - `SEC("tp/syscalls/sys_enter_write")`: This attaches your eBPF program to the `sys_enter_write` tracepoint. which triggers every time the `write` system call is invoked.

+As you can see, sections in ELF are a pretty big deal already when it comes to working with `eBPF`.
+So, If you have questions like "Why do we need sections", "what are ELF files" or "Why are we keeping" in your mind, this article dives deep into answering those questions.
+In fact, it is the only article you need to wrap your head around these concepts.

 ## What is ELF

-// Write about ELF Here.
+The `Executable and Linkable Format(ELF)` is a standard file format used in Unix like operating systems, such as Linux, to store

+- **executables** (programs you can run)
+- **object**  files (compiled code)
+- **shared files** (reusable code shared by programs)

+We are talking about times when the hardware was not so readily available as it it today, you could not load the entire program in memory all at once to compile and execute it.
+You had to compile them separately and link them together while actually executing.

+Think of an ELF program file as a neatly organized box that holds everything a program needs i.e. code, data and the instructions for how to put it all together.

+Imagine you’re baking a cake from a recipe.
+The ELF file is like a cookbook: it has the ingredients (data), the steps (code), and notes on how to assemble it (metadata).
+This structure helps the computer turn your code into a running program, whether it’s a simple "Hello, World!" or a complex application.

 ## ELF Sections

 Sections in ELF file are like labeled containers that organise different types of data in a program.

-Some common sections
+Each section has a specific job, making it easier for tools like compilers, linkers, and debuggers to find and use what they need.

+Here are some common sections:

 - `.text`: The machine code (instructions) your program executes.
+For example, this is where the steps to print "Hello world!" live.
-- `.data`: Initialised global or static variables (e.g. `int x = 10;`).
+- `.data`: Initialised global or static variables.
+Example: `int x = 10;` goes here because it has a starting value.
-- `.bss`: Uninitialised global or static variables (`int y;`).
+- `.bss`: Uninitialised global or static variables.
+Example: `int y;` ends up here and gets set to zero (default null) when the program starts.
-- `.rodata`: Read-only data.
+- `.rodata`: Read-only data, like string literals.
+Example: `"Hello World!"` is stored here since it doesn't change.
 - `.symtab`: A symbol table listing functions and variables with their addresses.
+Think of it as a directory for finding `main` and `prinf`.
 - `.rela.text`: Relocation entries for the `.text` section.
+These are like "fix me later" notes for addresses the compiler doesn't know yet.
-- `.strtab`: A string table with names of symbols.
+- `.strtab`: A string table with names of symbols, such as `"main"` or `"printf`, so tools can read them as text.

 ## Why do we need them

+Sections aren't just random, they're essential for making programs work
+smoothly:

-- **Organization**: Sections group related data, so tools know where to find specific pieces (e.g., code vs. variables).
+- **Organization**: Sections group related data (e.g., code in `.text` or variables in `.data`), so tools know where to look.
-- **Efficiency**: Each section has attributes (e.g., executable, writable), letting the operating system load them into memory with the right permissions.
+- **Efficiency**: Each section has attributes, like "executable" for `.text` or "writable" for `.data`.
+This tells the operating system how to load them into memory with the right permissions.
-- **Flexibility**: During linking, sections from multiple files can be combined or rearranged to build the final program.
+- **Flexibility**: When linking multiple files, sections can be merged or rearranged.
+For example, `.text` sections from different `.o` files combine into one big `.text` in the final program.

+**Example**: When you use a debugger like `gdb`, it reads `.symtab` to show you function names and line numbers, linking the machine code back to your original code.

 ## Different types of ELF files

-The ELF header’s type field tells us what the file is for.
-Each type serves a unique purpose in the process of creating and running programs.
-Here are the common types with examples:
+The ELF header’s **type field** tells us what the file is for.
+Each type plays a unique role in turning code into a running program.
+Here are the main types with examples:

-- **REL** (Relocatable File, value 1):
+- **REL (Relocatable File, value 1)**:
-  - What: An object file (.o) from the compiler, not yet linked.
+  - What: An object file (`.o`) from the compiler, not ready to run yet.
-  - Use: Contains code and data with relocations, ready to be linked into an executable.
+  - Use: Contains code and data with relocations "to be filled", waiting to be linked.
-  - Example: `gcc -c myfile.c -o myfile.o` creates a `REL` file.
+  - Example: `gcc -c myfile.c -o myfile.o` creates a `REL` file with your compiled code.
-- **EXEC** (Executable File, value 2):
+- **EXEC (Executable File, value 2)**:
-  - What: A fully linked program you can run.
+  - What: A fully linked program you can run directly.
-  - Use: Loaded directly into memory for execution.
+  - Use: Ready to be loaded into the memory and executed.
-  - Example: `gcc myfile.c -o myprogram` creates an `EXEC` file.
+  - Example: `gcc myfile.c -o myprogram` creates an `EXEC` file you can run with `./myprogram`.
-- **DYN** (Shared Object File, value 3):
+- **DYN (Shared Object File, value 3)**:
-  - What: A shared library (.so) for dynamic linking.
+  - What: A shared library (`.so`) for dynamic linking.
-  - Use: Provides reusable code loaded at runtime (e.g., by multiple programs).
+  - Use: Provides reusable code that programs load at runtime.
+Multiple programs can share it, saving space..
-  - Example: `libc.so` (the C standard library) is a `DYN` file.
+  - Example: `libc.so` (the C standard library) is a `DYN` file used by many programs for functions like `printf`.
 - **CORE** (value 4):
   - What: A core dump file from a crashed program.
-  - Use: Helps debug what went wrong by showing the program’s state at the crash.
+  - Use: Captures the program’s state (memory, variables) when it crashes, helping you debug.
-  - Example: If `myprogram` crashes, the kernel might create core or `core.pid`.
+  - Example: If `myprogram` crashes, the kernel might save a `core` file for analysis.

 ### Why Different Types?

-Each type matches a step or role in the process—compiling (REL), running (EXEC), sharing code (DYN), or debugging crashes (CORE).
-Tools like readelf use this field to know how to handle the file.

-## Why do we need relocation

-Relocations make it possible to build programs from multiple pieces, even when their addresses aren’t known until later.

-Relocations are placeholders in an ELF file that mark spots where addresses need to be filled in later.
+Relocations are placeholders in an ELF file that mark where addresses need to be filled in later.
+They’re crucial because the compiler doesn’t always know where things (like external functions or variables) will end up in memory when it first compiles your code.

-In an object file (.o), if your code calls an external function like `fprintf` (from `libc`), the compiler can’t set its address yet.
-Instead, it puts a temporary value in the `.text` section and adds a relocation entry (e.g., in `.rela.text`) saying:

-> At this spot in the code, insert the address of `fprintf`.
-> It includes details like the symbol name and how to calculate the address.
+#### How They Work

+Say your program calls `printf` from the C library (`libc`).
+In the object file (`.o`):

+- The `.text` section has a placeholder for `printf`’s address (e.g., a temporary `0x0`).
+- The `.rela.text` section adds a note: "At this spot, insert `printf`’s real address."
+- During linking:
+  - Static linking: The linker fills in `printf`’s address from a library included in the executable.
+  - Dynamic linking: The address stays unresolved until runtime, when the dynamic linker (`ld.so`) finds `printf` in `libc.so`.

+**Example**: If you write `fprintf(stderr, "Error");`, the compiler leaves a relocation entry for `fprintf`.
+The linker (or dynamic linker) later connects it to the real `fprintf` in `libc`.

+Relocations let you build programs from multiple files or libraries, even when their final locations aren’t known yet.

 ### The Process: From Compilation to Execution

-Here’s how a C program goes from source code to running in memory, focusing on what happens after compilation:
+Here’s how a C program goes from source code to running in memory, focusing on what happens after compilation, this will help you understand the overall importance of ELF files:

 - **Step 1: Compilation**

-What Happens: When you compile a `.c` file (e.g., `gcc -c myfile.c -o myfile.o`) , you get a `.o` file, which is an ELF REL (relocatable) file.
+  - **What Happens**: When you compile a `.c` file with `gcc -c myfile.c -o myfile.o`).
+  You get a `.o` file, which is an ELF REL (relocatable) file.

-**What’s Inside**: Sections like `.text`  (code), `.data` (variables), `.bss`, and `.rela.text` (relocations).
+  - **What’s Inside**: Sections like `.text` (code), `.data` (variables), `.bss`, and `.rela.text` (relocations).
 No segments yet, since it’s not executable.

-**Purpose**: This file has your code but with unresolved references (e.g., to `printf`).
+  - **Purpose**: This file has your code but with unresolved references (e.g., to `printf`) unresolved.

 - **Step 2: Linking**

-**What Happens**: The linker (`ld`) combines one or more `.o` files and libraries into an executable (e.g., `gcc myfile.o -o myprogram`).
+- **What Happens**: The linker (`ld`) combines one or more `.o` files and libraries into an executable with `gcc myfile.o -o myprogram`).

+- **Process**:
-**Process**: Combines sections (e.g., merges all `.text` sections into one).
+  - Combines sections (e.g., merges all `.text` sections into one).
-**Resolves relocations**:
+  - **Resolves relocations**:
     - Static linking: Fills in all addresses (e.g., `printf`’s location in the executable).
     - Dynamic linking: Leaves some for runtime (e.g., `printf` from `libc.so`).
-Adds segments (program headers) for loading into memory.
+  - Adds segments (program headers) to tell the program how to load the file into the memory.

 **Output**: An ELF EXEC file (`myprogram`) with sections and segments.

 - **Step 3: Loading and Execution**

-**What Happens** : When you run `./myprogram`, the OS loads it into memory.
+  - **What Happens** : When you run `./myprogram`, the OS loads it into memory.

+  - **Loading**:
-- **Loading**: The OS reads the ELF file’s segments (program headers).
+    - The OS reads the ELF file’s segments ( from program headers).
-  - For each LOAD segment:
+    - For each `LOAD` segment:
       - Allocates memory with the right permissions (e.g., executable for `.text`).
-    - Copies the segment’s data from the file.
+      - Copies data from the file.
       - Zeroes out `.bss` (since it’s uninitialized and takes no file space).
     - If dynamically linked:
       - The dynamic linker (`ld.so`) loads libraries (e.g., `libc.so`).
       - Resolves remaining relocations, updating addresses in memory.
-- **Execution**: The OS jumps to the program’s entry point (e.g., `_start`), which calls main.
+  - **Execution**: The OS jumps to the program’s entry point (e.g., `_start`), which calls `main`.

 ### Runtime Use Case for Sections

 Even after loading, sections can be useful:

-A debugger like `gdb` uses `.symtab` and `.debug_*` sections to show you variable values and source code lines while the program runs.
+- A debugger like `gdb` uses `.symtab` and `.debug_*` sections to show you variable values and source code lines while the program runs.

 ## An ELF File and Inspecting it